chauhan-akash/recommender_systems/README.md

 The topics covered in this repository are :

  - Non-personalized recommender system
- - Personalized recommender system : TFIDF score and User profile based
+ - Personalized recommender system : User Item based movie recommender

  The datasets used in the workbooks are placed in the folder - data